Cypherock/cypherock-cysync/README.md

 Before you get started, please make sure you have the following setup -

+If you use Nix you can skip this step, and run `nix-shell` in root directory.

 - Node.js v18 (use [nvm][1] if already using a different Node version).
 - [`pnpm`][2]
   ```